 What can make people with serious mental illness become violent?

-NEW: Short video: Consumers with untreated schizophrenia interviewed
+Short video: Consumers with untreated schizophrenia interviewed

 Violence is almost always associated with going off treatment and becoming delusional or psychotic.
 There are many reasons people with serious mental illness go off treatment.
 Some reasons are not unique to mental illness while others are.